I am a Mdewakanton Dakota rights activist with several

 following video picture.

-Almost every day, I see alcoholic drunkard American Indians from the Isle reservation going to both
+Almost every day, I see alcoholic drunkard aboriginal Native Americans from the Isle reservation going to both

 the Isle and Wahkon liquor stores to pick up more alcoholic beverages to keep their health destroying alcoholic binges

 going.
-Over the last thirty years, I have witnessed many alcohol abuse related deaths of local American Indians.
+Over the last thirty years, I have witnessed many alcohol abuse related deaths of local Native Americans.
 Why

-can these American Indians go to Isle or Wahkon and buy alcoholic beverages but not cocaine, heroin, meth, or even marijuana?
+can these Native American go to Isle or Wahkon and buy alcoholic beverages but not cocaine, heroin, meth, or even marijuana?

-Answer: There are liquor stores in Isle and Wahkon where alcoholic drunkard American Indians can buy
+Answer: There are liquor stores in Isle and Wahkon where alcoholic drunkard aboriginal Native Americans can buy

 alcoholic beverages